DataDog/dd-sdk-android/docs/configure_rum_android_sdk.md

 ### Custom Views

-In addition to [tracking views automatically][4], you can also track specific distinct views (activities, fragments, etc.) when they become visible and interactive in the `onResume()` lifecycle.
+In addition to [tracking views automatically][4], you can also track specific distinct views (such as activities and fragments) when they become visible and interactive in the `onResume()` lifecycle.
 Stop tracking when the view is no longer visible.
 Most often, this method should be called in the frontmost `Activity` or `Fragment`:

 {{< tabs >}}